Course Offerings - High School

 - Maths Applications & Interpretations HL

 - Visual Arts

 Student work is assessed both internally and externally.
-Internal assessments form about 20% of the final mark.
+Internal assessments form at least 20% of the final mark.
 In each IB examination, the student is graded on a scale of 1 (minimum) to 7 (maximum).
 The award of the diploma requires students to meet defined standards and conditions.
-These include a minimum total of 24 points and the satisfactory completion of three compulsory core components: 1) Theory of Knowledge (TOK); 2) Extended Essay; and 3) Creativity, Action & Service (CAS).
-Thus the programme has the strengths of a traditional and broad curriculum, augmented by the three requirements shown at the centre of the programme model above.
+These include a minimum total of 24 points and the satisfactory completion of three compulsory core components: 1) Theory of Knowledge (TOK); 2) Extended Essay; and 3) Creativity, Activity & Service (CAS).
+Thus, the programme has the strengths of a traditional and broad curriculum, augmented by the three requirements shown at the centre of the programme model above.

 Worldwide, approximately 80% of students are awarded the diploma.
 A student who does not satisfy the requirements of the full Diploma Programme, or who has elected to take fewer than six subjects, is awarded a certificate for the examinations completed.

-Prior to enrolling in the IB Programme, students are issued an International Baccalaureate Handbook detailing all the necessary information related to obtaining the IB Diploma at ISL.
+Prior to enrolling in the IB Programme, students are issued with the ISL Guide to the IB Diploma Programme detailing all the necessary information related to obtaining the IB Diploma at ISL.
 Throughout the entire two year programme, the Dean of External Programmes (IB and IGCSE) provides information, advice, resources and support to students and parents.

 Detailed information about all aspects of the IB Diploma Programme is available on the website of the International Baccalaureate Organisation.

 All information above relating to the IBDP © 2008 IBO, Geneva, Switzerland.